outdreamer/build-a-cure/docs/tasks/function_to_do.md

               - 'identify problem type (queues, timing/duration predictions), generalize & apply generalized functions from existing solutions for that problem type to available data'
           - the above implementations require different functions to be found/derived/generated & applied in various interface queries (the above workflow requires a function to derive 'purpose visit complexity' from 'purpose visit', possibly using prior purpose visit & appointment time data)

+    - example of deriving the neural network structure by applying useful insights relevant for problem-solving intents like 'generate the solution' (as opposed to finding it) - insights such as that 'a structure (like a function) can usually be generated from structures similar to itself (a function) or structures of the same type (a function) or structures on its interaction layer (other functions, variables)' an insight which is derivable from math structures such as 'requirements involving the output data type of a particular operation like addition' - to derive the solution structure of a 'directed function network' as a useful structure to use as input to fulfill the intent of "creating a function to solve the 'find a prediction function' problem", given that functions can be formatted as 'sequences and combinations of other functions' and a 'directed/tree function combination network' could 'apply multiple combinations of functions' or 'apply functions in multiple sequences', which can 'build a function' so are useful for 'building a prediction function'
+      - find a prediction function
+        - build a prediction function
+          - build a 'directed function network' to build 'function combinations' and 'function sequences' that could 'build the prediction function'
+            - identify change structures (such as weight update or routing functions) of function combinations/sequences that would allow maximal or otherwise useful differentiation/reduction of function combinations/sequences

   - add to useful structures
       - functions whose outputs can be their inputs, like iteratable functions, where the inputs/outputs are relevant to or are useful structures
         - where problem-solving structures or methods can be iterated, apply them iteratively where complexity isnt reduced by prior iterations